+All employees shall receive their wage increases upon the start of the pay period following the dates listed in the table above.
+For Example- An employee hired on 9/19/2024 would be hired at $18.82 per hour.
+On January 1, 2025 their pay rate would be $19.10 per hour.
+On July 1, 2025, their pay rate would be $19.97 per hour, as they would have completed their 6 months prior to the next scheduled pay increase.

 Section 2.
+Lead Premium.
+Employees working as a Environmental Service Attendant Senior (Lead) Shall receive a premium of $2.00 per hour over the straight time hourly rate.

 Section 3 Shift Differential Pay.
 When 3 or more hours of an employee’s regular shift falls between the hours of 5PM and 5AM, or if their shift falls on the weekend (12Am Friday-5AM Monday) The employee will receive, for the entire shift, a shift differential of $.85 an hour over the straight time hourly rate.